 Duration: 3 months

-This case study is about an online course aimed at young professionals.
-Because the course was converted from physical to fully digital at short notice, some adjustments were required in order to ensure a more pleasant experience.
+This case study is about an online course which was converted from physical to fully digital.

-Please read further to learn how our team’s actions led to peer-learning, increased learning outcomes, and new professional relationships.
+Please read further to learn how our team’s actions led to peer-learning, increased learning outcomes, and stronger professional relationships.

-Using Whereby to create virtual rooms without bureaucracy
+Whereby allowed for virtual rooms without bureaucracy or friction

 Making new friends by scheduling Random Coffees between strangers